Using Go (Golang)

 Note: .servbay.config

-primarily affects the base Go version recognized by the ServBay environment.
-For dependency management, always use Go Modules (go.mod
+mainly affects the base Go version as detected by ServBay.
+For detailed project dependency management, always use Go Modules (go.mod

-Q: I get a "command not found" error when running
+Q: I get "command not found" when trying to run

 go